 It was initially used as a medical treatment for children and was only intended to be administered under the supervision of nutritionists and physicians.
 That’s because they would need to closely monitor patients for potential problems and ensure that their diet was actually keeping them in ketosis.
 It is extremely hard for adults to reach that state.
 This has to do with the way kids and adults use their food for energy.
 Again, this diet was intended for kids under the supervision of doctors to treat medical issues.

-Keto isn’t the freedom and excuse to eat as much fat and protein as you want.
+Keto isn’t the freedom and excuse to eat as much fat and meat as you want.
 It isn’t chowing down on just burgers, lard, bacon and cheese.
 While these things are approved on a Keto Diet, they probably are not a healthy option for optimal health long term.

 One of the worst things people tend to do while on this diet is eat too much protein and poor-quality fats from processed foods and eat very few fruits and vegetables.